farrelleoin93/Milestone-2/README.md

 headings, however, I recieved some feedback from a couple of friends that something more like Roboto Mono might look better.
 After testing out a couple of other fonts I decided that my friends were right so I decided to use [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono?preview.text_type=custom) for all the headings throughout the site with a font weight of 600 to make them stand out slightly more than the rest of the text.
-I used [Roboto](https://fonts.google.com/specimen/Roboto?query=rob) for the paragraghs of the website.
+I used [Roboto](https://fonts.google.com/specimen/Roboto?query=rob) for the paragraphs of the website.

 ### Colours

-- The colours that I used for this website are orange(#ff6600), a lighter (#f8b278), grey(#5b5b61), a light grey (#c5c5c5) and white(#fff).
+- The colours that I used for this website are orange(#ff6600), a lighter orange(#f8b278), grey(#5b5b61), a light grey (#c5c5c5) and white(#fff).
 The dark grey is used for the footer while the light grey is used for the backgound of the form section.
 For the font in the navbar I chose to use the light orange (#f8b278) as I felt it worked well with the grey of the hero image.
 For the buttons I used the darker orange (#ff6600) as I feel that it is a nice warm colour that works well with the other colours used for the website.
 The background of the website is white.